 Once the tomatillos had a nice charring, I pulled them off along with my cooked Green Chile and Cheese Stuffed Chickens.
 While I let the chicken cool a bit (because the melted cheese on the inside was lava hot), I quickly mixed the salsa together.
 In a blender I mixed the tomatillos with garlic, lime juice, red onion, cilantro and hatch green chiles.
 Blend to your liking and serve it on top of the chicken or in a side dish.
 Enjoy!

-This Green Chile and Cheese Stuffed Chicken is next level!
-It's super easy and great for dinner.
+Green Chile and Cheese Stuffed Chicken

 - 4 Chicken Breast

 - 1 tbsp of Pepper